bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-The horizontal navigation bar is often referred to as a navbar, and the vertical navigation bar is also known as a sidebar navigation.
-The menu hiding behind the button is usually represented by an icon that has three horizontal lines and is thus referred to as the burger icon or the burger menu.
+<p>The horizontal navigation bar is often referred to as a navbar, and the vertical navigation bar is also known as a sidebar navigation.
+The menu hiding behind the button is usually represented by an icon that has three horizontal lines and is thus referred to as the burger icon or the burger menu.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s01-f.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->